informidas/real-world-data-analytics/README.md

 Unfortunately, the pace at which the Data Science field is evolving, makes it very difficult for traditional large-scale institutions to pivot and modify their curriculum.
 As such, there are fewer options available to formally learn, train and adopt to these emerging standards.

-This repo will provide a resource to help newbies and transients gain some insight around the core body of knowledge needed to launch their career in the fiend of Data Analytics.
+This repo will provide a resource to help newbies and transients gain some insight around the core body of knowledge needed to launch their career in the field of Data Analytics.

 ## Analytics Toolbox
 #### Excel & VBA